‘Flip Or Flop Vegas’ Among Five Spinoffs For HGTV

 — B96 (@B96Chicago) March 8, 2017

-Flip or Flop Vegas is not the only confirmed spinoff.
+Flip or Flop Vegas is not the only spinoff confirmed.
 HGTV will release four others in 2017 and 2018.
 Chicago, Atlanta, Texas, and Nashville have also been confirmed for future spinoffs.
 As with the original and Vegas, all the shows will feature couples who are into property development and house flipping and not all couples are necessarily going to be married.

 Flip or Flop Atlanta is slated for a summer 2017 start, but there are no details on start dates for the others.
 Flip or Flop Chicago will have married couple Mark and Liz Perez and will be called Chicago Flippers, according to B96.